NebulousLabs/Sia/API.md

 MaxDuration is the maximum amount of time a contract is allowed to last.

-Price is the cost in hastings per byte per block of hosting files on the network.
+Price is the cost in Hastings per byte per block of hosting files on the network.

-Collateral is the amount of collateral the host will offer in hastings per byte per block for losing files on the network.
+Collateral is the amount of collateral the host will offer in Hastings per byte per block for losing files on the network.

 Response: standard